e/drfhedgehog/README.md

 - user3 password: user3
 - user4 password: user4

-Some users are following others and they have some images with likes, so you can skip the "setting up the database part", get a token with those credentials and start issuing requests with your favourite tool (Python, cURL, Postman...) right away, but here is how you would start from scratch:
+Some users are following others and they have some images with likes, so you can skip the "setting up the database part", fire up the development server, get a token with those credentials and start issuing requests with your favourite tool (Python, cURL, Postman...) right away, but here is how you would start from scratch:

 # Setting up the database